dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

   --prod
 ```

-The first option passed to `wt` tool specifies that we want to `create` a Webtask based on our `webtask/tasks.js` file.
-The second parameter, identifies our code as being an Express app, which needs to be pre-compiled by Webtask with the help of `webtask-tools/express` tool.
-The following four parameters are the `secrets` that we use in our Webtask - `-s` prefix denotes them as `secrets`.
+The first option passed to the `wt` tool specifies that we want to `create` a Webtask based on our `webtask/tasks.js` file.
+The second parameter identifies our code as being an Express app, which needs to be pre-compiled by Webtask with the help of `webtask-tools/express` tool.
+The following four parameters are the `secrets` that we use in our Webtask (`-s` prefix denotes them as `secrets`).
 The last parameter creates our Webtask in `production` mode, which makes it faster.

-Be aware that the values above have to be replaced with real values that come from our Auth0 account - we can find the `AUTH0_SECRET` value at the same place we found `Client ID` and `Domain` - and from our mLab account - head to mLab's dashboard to get these values.
+Be aware that the values above have to be replaced with values that come from our Auth0 account and from our mLab account. `AUTH0_SECRET` value can be found at the same place of `Client ID` and `Domain`.
+And the last three values, related to MongoDB, can be found at mLab's dashboard.

 Having successfully issued the Webtask creation command, we can now focus on working on the main feature of our Angular application, the task list component.